A small cow held behind a crate in a factory farm, eating or drinking out of a blue bowl, looking toward the camera.

 By

-Have you ever found yourself wondering what cows eat?
+Have you ever wondered what cows eat?
 Learn about a cow’s ideal, natural diet and how that differs from what they’re fed in factory farms.

 Cows’ natural diet consists mainly of grasses, legumes, alfalfa, clover, and hay.
 They are grazing animals, after all.
 Many cows also enjoy fruits as delicious snacks.
 In fact, the average cow eats 2% of their body weight a day, which averages out to 24-26 pounds of food each day.
 That’s a lot of food!